dev-singh-kanyal/nanotechnology/README.md

 >In summary, CVD and PVD are versatile and powerful techniques used to deposit thin films with a wide range of properties.
 While CVD relies on chemical reactions in the gaseous phase, PVD involves the physical transport of material in a vapor phase from a solid source to the substrate.
 Understanding these processes is crucial in various applications, including the fabrication of semiconductors, insulators, conductors, and dielectrics.

 ---

+### Describe the working principles of Spin Coating and Lithography

+>**Spin Coating working principle:**

+>1. **Substrate Preparation:**
+   The substrate, typically a silicon wafer or glass, undergoes thorough cleaning and preparation for the thin film deposition.

+>2. **Coating Solution Application:**
+   A liquid coating solution, often a polymer or photoresist, is dispensed onto the center of a spinning substrate.

+>3. **Rotation:**
+   The substrate is set into rapid rotation, generating centrifugal force that spreads the liquid uniformly across the substrate surface, forming a thin, even film.

+>4. **Evaporation:**
+   As the substrate continues to spin, excess solvent from the coating solution evaporates, leaving behind a precisely coated layer.

+>5. **Film Thickness Control:**
+   Factors such as the viscosity of the coating solution, spin speed, and spin time are controlled to achieve the desired thickness of the deposited film.

+>**Lithography working principle:**

+>1. **Substrate Coating:**
+   A thin film, often a photoresist, is applied to the substrate using techniques like spin coating.

+>2. **Exposure to Light:**
+   The coated substrate is exposed to light through a photomask.
+The photomask contains a pattern that is transferred to the photoresist.

+>3. **Photochemical Reaction:**
+   The exposed photoresist undergoes a photochemical reaction, leading to a change in solubility.
+This change makes certain areas of the photoresist more susceptible to development.

+>4. **Development:**
+   The substrate is developed using a chemical solution.
+The developer removes either the exposed or unexposed areas of the photoresist, depending on the type of photoresist used.

+>5. **Pattern Transfer:**
+   The developed pattern in the photoresist serves as a mask for further processes like etching or deposition, transferring the pattern to the underlying material.

+---